 The product is pretty great by itself.
 Marcal 2-ply 100% recycled toilet paper is not only soft and septic safe but its also highly absorbent.
 The recycled paper is whitened without chemicals containing chlorine bleach, dyes, or fragrances.
 Plus its virtually Lint-Free.
 The bath tissue has met and exceeded EPA guidelines, and it’s Green Seal certified.

 Marcal is also a great choice for those that want to make a change not just at home but also in the workplace.
 Hence, they provide sustainable toilet paper supplies for different business segments, such as healthcare and hospitality.
 All of the products that they manufacture are free from harsh chemicals and dyes.

-Who Gives A Crap was founded in 2012 by a few enterpanures.
-It all started with the realisation that up to 40% of the world’s population doesn’t have access to a toilet (!) which is the cause of many deaths and suffering due to diarrheal diseases caused by poor water and sanitation.
+Who Gives A Crap was founded in 2012 by a few entrepreneurs.
+It all started with the realization that up to 40% of the world’s population doesn’t have access to a toilet (!) which is the cause of many deaths and suffering due to diarrheal diseases caused by poor water and sanitation.

 They started producing toilet paper without plastic packaging made entirely of recycled paper.
 And as part of their social policy, they donate 50% of their profits to help build toilets and improve sanitation in the developing world.

 Who Gives A Crap has donated to a range of organizations such as WaterAid Australia, Sanergy, Lwala Community Alliance, and Shining Hope For Communities.